 Bold Type indicates we believe to have an up-to-date postal address.* Asterisk indicates a son or daughter has also been on the Course.

-Charles Atkinson, Philip Bann, Robert Berg, Michael Burton *, Elizabeth Coates, Sally Cockburn, Meriel Cowen, Robin Fenton, Robin Frith, Christopher Grace, Richard Gutch *, Paul Hills, Peter Howard, Jane Lichfield, David Linstow, Patricia Long, Anthony Maddison, Prudence Norton, Michael Parroy, Susanna Piper, George Reid, Georgina Russell, Anthony Sanderson, Philip Scoones, Hugh Tweedie (Deceased), Simon Ward Jackson (Deceased), Alastair Warman, Della Whiles, Giles Wilkinson, David Williamson, Selina Woods.
+Charles Atkinson, Philip Bann, Robert Berg, Michael Burton *, Elizabeth Coates, Sally Cockburn, Meriel Cowen, Robin Fenton, Robin Frith, Christopher Grace, Richard Gutch *, Paul Hills, Peter Howard, Jane Lichfield, David Linstow, Patricia Long, Anthony Maddison, Prudence Norton, Michael Parroy, Susanna Piper, George Reid, Georgina Russell, Anthony Sanderson, Philip Scoones, Hugh Tweedie (Deceased), Simon Ward Jackson (Deceased), Alastair Warman, Della Whiles, Giles Wilkinson (Deceased), David Williamson, Selina Woods.

 Record of Past Programme